 By default, Indeni stores authentication information in its local database.
-You can now also use an external LDAP (Lightweight Directory Access Protocol) repository to store this user information.
-With LDAP authentication, Indeni sends all login requests to the LDAP directory to process.
+However, you can now also use an external LDAP (Lightweight Directory Access Protocol) repository to access Indeni.

-Configure the connection settings by navigating to the Settings Icon, selecting Authentication and clicking on CA (Centralized Authentication), and input the necessary settings to connect to your LDAP directory.
+Configure the connection settings by navigating to the Settings Icon, selecting Authentication and clicking on CA (Centralized Authentication), then input the necessary settings to connect to your LDAP directory.

 Any time a user attempts to login to Indeni, if a LDAP server is configured, the username and password will be forwarded to the specified LDAP directory server to determine if the credentials are correct.
 Indeni does not store the LDAP usernames and passwords locally.

 Indeni determines what LDAP groups the user belongs to with a simple search and then verifies that the user belongs to one of the selected LDAP groups.
 If the user does not belong to any one of the selected LDAP groups, Indeni will fail the authentication.